scafeman/vmware-module-build-examples/README.md

 ## Contributing

-If you have an example of how to use the `vcd` provider to create a vApp and Virtual Machines in a different environment or with different settings, we welcome your contributions.
+If you have an example of how to use the `vcd` provider to create VCD Modules in a different environment or with different settings, we welcome your contributions.
 Please fork this repository, create a new directory for your example, and submit a pull request.

 ## License